candiceT233/FDSN-CS-Pre/README.md

     ├── src                <- Source code for use in this project.
         ├── __init__.py    <- Makes src a Python module
         │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+        ├── onboarding           <- Scripts to onboard the datasets and log the information about new dataset.
+        │   └── data_validation.py
         │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+        ├── preprocess       <- Scripts to turn raw data into features for modeling │   └── build_features.py
         │
         ├── models         <- Scripts to train models and then use trained models to make